Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: In-depth Investigations on DRO

 \subsection{Worst-case Distribution Analysis}

 To investigate the underlying reasons for the limited improvements of DRO, we proceed to analyze the worst-case distributions in typical DRO methods.
-The worst-case distributions of typical DRO methods are computed as follows: where $\what f$ is the model trained using each DRO method, i.e., in~\eqref{eqn:general-dro}. \paragraph{Worst-case distributions are conservative.} As a heuristic barometer of the ``difficulty'' of a distribution $\what{P}^\star$, we consider the best performance we can achieve by fitting and cross-validating a powerful model class (for example, XGB) on data generated by $\what{P}^\star$.
-That is, we approximate the \emph{optimal in-distribution accuracy} as: Intuitively, if the optimal in-distribution accuracy for $\what{P}^\star$ is low compared to that of the source distribution $\what{P}$ in~\Cref{table:overview}, then fitting the distribution $\what{P}^\star$ is very challenging, likely because it contains a higher proportion of noisy samples.
+The worst-case distributions of typical DRO methods are computed as follows: where $\what f_{\text{lin}} \in \Fscr_{\text{lin}}$ is the model trained using each DRO method, i.e., in~\eqref{eqn:general-dro} under the linear model class $\Fscr_{\text{lin}}$. \wty{We compute the worst-case distribution via solving the standard maximization problem over the probability simplex in the case of $f$-divergence and via the asymptotically optimal worst-case distribution for Wasserstein distance as described in \cite{shafieezadeh2019regularization}.
+In each case, we use the default interior-point algorithm from the MOSEK solver to compute the worst-case distribution for each DRO method.
+See \Cref{subsec:appendix-training-detail-4.2} for additional computation details.
+We acknowledge the limitation of our worst-case distribution analysis since the worst-case distribution $\what{P}^*$ may not be unique.} \paragraph{Worst-case distributions are \twy{hard to learn}.} As a heuristic barometer of the \twy{``difficulty'' of a distribution $\what{P}^\star$}, we consider the best performance we can achieve by fitting and cross-validating a powerful model class \wty{$\Fscr \neq \Fscr_{\text{lin}}$ (for example, $\Fscr$ is XGB)} on data generated by $\what{P}^\star$.
+That is, we compute the \emph{optimal in-distribution accuracy} as: Intuitively, if the optimal in-distribution accuracy for $\what{P}^\star$ is low compared to that of the empirical distribution $\what{P}$ in~\Cref{table:overview}, then fitting the distribution $\what{P}^\star$ is very challenging, likely because it contains a higher proportion of noisy samples.